Skip to main content

 Health care happens outside the doctor's office

 These goals, known as Partners for Better Health Goals, are influenced by research by David Kindig, a professor of population health science at the University of Wisconsin.
 His studies show that a person’s health is determined more by lifestyle and social and economic factors than by the health care they receive.
-Learn how we're assessing the health and well-being of our members, patients and community.
+That’s why our goals extend beyond our health plan, clinics and hospitals and into areas outside the health care system.

 What determines health